 Economic activities in Mexico

-Mexico has a nominal GDP of $1.1 trillion (2016), it’s the 15th largest economy in the world and the second largest in Latin America, behind Brazil ($1.8 trillion).
-It’s per capita income is roughly one-third of the US.
-Mexico is classified as an upper-middle income country by the World Bank and newly industrialized country by other organizations.
-This while income distribution remains highly unequal.
+It lags behind Maldives, with a GDP per capita of 11,780.8169 USD.
+Despite facing competition from these countries, Mexico’s economy remains significant on the global stage.
+Its per capita income is roughly one-third of the US.
+Mexico is classified as an upper-middle income country by the World Bank and a newly industrialized country by other organizations.
+This is while income distribution remains highly unequal.

 economic activities of mexico